influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/_index.md

   - /influxdb/v2.4/reference/api/influxdb-1x/dbrp
 ---

+InfluxQL is a SQL-like query language for interacting with InfluxDB and providing features specific to storing and analyzing time series data.

 In InfluxDB 1.x, data is stored in [databases](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#database) and [retention policies](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#retention-policy-rp).
 In InfluxDB OSS {{< current-version >}}, data is stored in [buckets](/influxdb/v2.4/reference/glossary/#bucket).